UnitVectorY-Labs/cron-conductor-core/README.md

 Core Java library for cron-conductor providing the interfaces and main logic.

+## Getting Started

+This library requires Java 17.

+It is under development and is not feature complete.

 ## ScheduleEntry

 The `ScheduleEntry` object represents a single schedule within the CronConductor system.
 Each schedule is uniquely identified and can be either a recurring or a one-time event.